soulwing/prospecto/README.md

 [![Build Status](https://travis-ci.org/soulwing/prospecto.svg?branch=master)](https://travis-ci.org/soulwing/prospecto)

-Prospecto is a toolkit for producing client views of a domain model in an Java application that provides a RESTful web API.
+Prospecto is a toolkit for producing client views of a domain model in as Java application that provides a RESTful web API.

 Demo